Table of Contents

 e.
 Thin layer of concreting is done from the top and tiling work is carried out over it.
 In some cases, concreting may not be required.

 a.
-In this type of slab, all plumbing pipes are concealed inward the slab.
+In this type of slab, all plumbing pipes are concealed inward of the slab.

 b.
-Special plumbing fixtures in sunken slabs are not needed to decreases noise in the bathroom.
+Special plumbing fixtures in sunken slabs are not needed to decrease noise in the bathroom.

 c.
-These slabs give the best plumbing system, also can be utilized when the safety system is to be fitted.
+These slabs give the best plumbing system and also can be utilized when the safety system is to be fitted.

 d.
 It is easy to repair.